gstroup/apimocker/README.md

 During runtime, mock services can be configured on the fly.
 See the sample config.json file in this package.

-* Services can be configured to return different responses, depending on a request parameter.
+* Services can be configured to return different responses, depending on a request parameter or request header.
 * Content-type for a service response can be set for each service.
 If not set, content-type defaults to application/xml for .xml files, and application/json for .json files.
 * HTTP Status code can be set for each service.
 * Latency (ms) can be set to simulate slow service responses.
 Latency can be set for a single service, or globally for all services.